bbfrederick/picachooser/README.rst

 PICAchooser
 -----------
 Lets you step through the components in an ICA analysis (from many sources), and select which components you want to retain.
-In addition to showing the spatial ICs, it also displays the componnent timecourses, motion traces, and the correlation between them, to help with your decision making.
+In addition to showing the spatial ICs, it also displays the component timecourses, motion traces, and the correlation between them, to help with your decision making.

 Once you launch, you do everything with keyboard commands, and it's been optimized to go as fast as possible, so